 1. Hiking Great Sand Dunes National Park

 High Dune and Star Dune This is the ultimate of the dune hikes.
-Zigzag up the dunes to the highest peak for an incredible view.
-It’s not a hike for the faint of heart though.
-The climb to High Dune is 750’ (the tallest in North America), covering about one mile if you go directly to the summit.
-Make it an easier, but longer, hike by zig-zagging your way to the top.
+Zig-zag up the dunes to the highest peak for an incredible view.
+It’s not a hike for the faint of heart, though.
+The climb to High Dune is 750′ (in fact, the tallest sand dune in North America), covering about one mile if you go directly to the summit.
+Make it a more manageable but longer hike by zig-zagging your way to the top.

 There is no shade or access to water along the route, and the sand can reach temps over 150° in the heat of the summer.
 Make sure to dress appropriately, bring plenty of water, and plan your ascent for early mornings and late afternoons.
 Colder months can still bring warmer-feeling temperatures out on the dunes, but layers will keep you comfortable.

 This is one of the few national parks that allow dogs almost everywhere in the park.
 While you can bring dogs out onto the dunes, watch for your pet’s paws on hot sand and bring extra water to keep them well hydrated in the heat.
 Find more tips on safely hiking with your dog here.

 Zapata Falls Get reprieve from the summer heat at the top of the Zapata Falls trail.
 Pick up the path right off the main road, or drive the unpaved, 3-mile road to the next trailhead.
 They mean it with the “rough road” warnings.

 You’ll know when you reach the falls when you feel the temperature drop.
 The trail doesn’t end at the water, though.
 Follow the stream around the corner to the right until you reach the falls.
 The water is shallow, but waterproof hiking boots or Chaco sandals will keep your feet happy on the trek back down.